carcinizer/ravenbar/README.md

 #### 2. Events

 Note: Every mouse event is only activated for widget under the cursor in case of widget properties.
-Some events have optional
+Some events accept options after a dot.

 | Event name                   | Description                                                                                                                                          |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |